mortenlokkemoen/school-project-haehre/readme.md

 6. Our application needs a MAP component that sends data from device.
    In order to do so we can install some expo packages that makes it easier for us to ask permission and show a map.
+   We will also use the Map Marker to pin locations to our map that in turn will be used to pin work locations.

+7. Geolocation: In order to send the report its important that the user allows for Geolocation.
+   If not, the send button is disabled.
+The user can however tap the Map to put a pin and therefore send in.

 - npx expo install expo-location
 - npx expo install react-native-maps